-- 1. What duty does a citizen have towards other citizens? - 2.
-What is the policy of apartheid? - 3.
-What does equal membership mean? - 4.
+- 3. What does equal membership mean? - 4.
 How can citizens defend or protest? - 5.
 What are the rights of tribals or forest dwellers? - 6.
-Explain the meaning of this statement 'Sometimes religious symbols and customs enter public life'. - 7.
+Explain the meaning of this statement 'Sometimes religious symbols and customs enter public life". - 7.
 Write two ways to get citizenship. - 8.
 Give two reasons for losing citizenship. - 9.
 Write two reasons why people are displaced. - 10.
 Describe the struggle done by people displaced by development schemes in India.